-• Veteran defensive coach enters his sixth campaign with the Sooners and will again coach inside linebackers in 2017.
+• Veteran defensive coach who wrapped up his sixth campaign with the Sooners in 2017.

 • Kish’s 2016 inside linebackers were led by first-team All-Big 12 pick Jordan Evans, who posted team highs of 98 tackles and four interceptions, as well as 10.0 tackles for loss.
 His 145 interception return yards set the OU single-season record by a linebacker.